AutoCAD 2014 Update Essentials — What's New

 This course explores several additional files that can be attached as Underlays.
 Marked as special because AutoCAD can also create these files, students learn how to setup printers to generate web-friendly images, work with multi-page PDF documents and DGN files.
 Common tasks are explained with plenty of solid examples.

 This course provides an in-depth look at the Hatch and Pattern tools used in AutoCAD.
 Students learn the differences between Hatch, Patterns and Fills, as well as how to create, review and modify associated settings.
 Specific lessons on how to work with boundaries, align patterns and apply transparent fills come with sample files to follow along.

 This course discusses the different ways drawings are annotated or documented to provide required details and information about designs.
 It begins by showing the different ways to add text to a drawing, as well as how to use the on-screen editor.
 Students then learn how to perform complex tasks, such as placing leader lines with notes, spell checking and replacing text.
 Finally, demonstrations on how to link objects to drawings, websites and documents complete the course.

 This course introduces the concepts and tools used to divide the drawing area into Viewports.
 Students learn how Viewports work inside Model and Paper Space, with details on creating, managing and adjusting them for the different spaces.

 This course provides additional details on working with Viewports inside Paper Space.
-Students learn how to adjust Viewport boundaries, including how to add vertices, clip areas, align Viewports and more.
-The course then continues with how to control what is displayed inside a Viewport, from adjusting references to highlighting detail areas.
+Students learn how to adjust Viewport boundaries, including adding vertices, clipping area, aligning Viewports and more.
+Then discussions turn to controlling what is displayed inside a Viewport, from adjusting references to highlighting detail areas.